SofiaBarreiro/SofiaBarreiro/README.md

-### Hi there my name is Sofia Barreiro and i am junior software developer 👋
+<center>### Hi there, Welcome to GitHub Profile ,  my name is Sofia Barreiro and i am junior software developer 👋</center>

 <!--
 **SofiaBarreiro/SofiaBarreiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.